 When I work with teachers who are new to blended learning, there is often a knee-jerk concern about the time required to design a lesson that strategically blends active, engaged learning online with active, engaged learning offline.
 It is true that blended learning requires a higher level of intentionality when it comes to design.

-I want teachers to think of themselves as architects of learning experiences, sketching out a blueprint that will position the students to do the “building” or the heavy cognitive work of making meaning.
+I want teachers to think of themselves as architects of learning experiences.
+Sketching out blueprints that will position the students to do the “building” or the heavy cognitive work of making meaning.
 It requires less time to design a teacher-centered lesson where we are spending large chunks of time at the front of the room talking, instructing, and modeling.
 However, when we have little to no time to work directly with students during the lesson (e.g., giving them feedback or facilitating meaningful interactions among students), that translates into more work after the lesson as teachers feel pressure to take stacks of student work home.

 Whole Group Rotation Model